codex-academy/BalloonKata/index.md

 This order placed was:

-> 4 sets of red, 3 sets of blue and 3 sets of yellow.
+> 4 sets of red, 3 sets of blue, and 3 sets of yellow.

 The price for each set of balloons is: